KhartesViewer/scroll2zarr/README.md

     process.

 * **ranges**: This option is useful if you only want to extract a certain range of data from the TIFF files.
+One reason you might want to do this is to test your parameters before committing yourself to a long conversion run.
-The format along each axis is similar to the python "slice" format: min:max, where the extracted data covers the range min, min+1, min+2, ..., max-3, max-2, max-1.
+The format along each axis is similar to the python "slice" format:
+`min:max`, where the extracted data covers the range min, min+1, min+2, ...,
+max-3, max-2, max-1.
 Recall that the x and y axes correspond to the x and y axes in a single TIFF file, and z corresponds to the number of the TIFF file.

-    As with the slice format, you can omit part of the range, so that :5 is the same as 0:5, and 5: is the same as 5 to the end.
+    As with the slice format, you can omit part of the range, so that `:5` is the same as `0:5`, `5:` is the same as 5 to the end, and `:` is the same as the entire range.
+This last example is useful when you only want to limit some of the ranges, for instance `:,:,:1000` will use the full xy extent of the first 1000 TIFF files.

-    The slice format also allows a third parameter, the step size, but `slice-to-ome` only allows a step size of 1.
+    The slice format permits a third parameter, the step size, but `slice-to-ome` only allows a step size of 1.

 * **first_new_level**: This option allows you to go back to an